KDE/documentation-docs-kdenlive-org/tips_and_tricks/useful_info/using_camcorder_proxy_clips.rst

 For Sony camcorders, the file layout is the following:

-- On your :abbr:`SD (Secure Digital - a proprietary, non-volatile, flash memory card format devleoped by the SD Association)` card, you will have a folder with original full resolution clips (called "Clips") and a folder with low res proxy clips (called "Sub").
+- On your :abbr:`SD (Secure Digital - a proprietary, non-volatile, flash memory card format developed by the SD Association)` card, you will have a folder with original full resolution clips (called "Clips") and a folder with low res proxy clips (called "Sub").
 - The proxy clips will end with "S03.MP4" instead of ".MXF".

 For example: